-Malika Zwanya Crutchfield, MA, RRW, is a Bay Area-based artist, educator, and community advocate.
+Malika Zwanya Crutchfield, MA, RRW, is a California-based artist, educator, and community advocate.

 With a focus on urbanity in the 21st century, her work examines spatial poetics and the influence that space and architecture have on the human psyche.
 Her work suggests the existence of a uniquely Black architectural phenomenology.
 She showcases her work regularly and has had work shown in exhibitions, galleries, and publications across the U.S., internationally, and online, including the International Symposium on Black Europe, in Amsterdam, Netherlands, and the Art Basel festival in Basel, Switzerland.